The Best Filmmaking Schools in Canada / Top Film Schools in Canada

 Simon Fraser University has a 4-year BFA film program in their School for the Contemporary Arts.
-The program is interdisciplinary and – like Ryerson – includes a blend of theory and applied work.
+The program is interdisciplinary and – like TMU – includes a blend of theory and applied work.
 In every year of the program, students make their own films, while also taking academic film studies courses.

 SFU’s film program offers three possible options for study:

 - Extended Minor in Film